DataTalksClub/machine-learning-zoomcamp/06-trees/06-random-forest.md

 - `plt.plot(x, y)`: draw line plot for the values of y against x values.

 Add notes from the video (PRs are welcome)

-* bootstrapping: training on a subset of the observations

 <table>
    <tr>